nithinreddykotha/IAC-Azure-Terraform/README.md

-# 🌐 Azure Infrastructure as with Terraform
+# 🌐 Azure Infrastructure as Code with Terraform

 This project provisions a production-grade, modular Azure infrastructure using Terraform.
 It serves as the **foundational layer** for building data engineering, AI, and cloud-native workloads.